 The avocado tree (Persea americana) is a tropical evergreen tree with three horticultural races: Guatemalan, Mexican, and West Indian.
-Trees can reach up to 60 feet (18 meters) tall and grow throughout the year; they do not enter a dormant state., The timing and length for each crop cycle depends mostly on temperature so crop development dates vary by location and from year to year.
+Trees can reach up to 60 feet (18 meters) tall and grow throughout the year; they do not enter a dormant state.
+The timing and length for each crop cycle depends mostly on temperature so crop development dates vary by location and from year to year.

 Avocados come in a variety of shapes, sizes, and colors.
 They can be shaped like a ball, a teardrop, or a football.
-Depending on the variety, the interior flesh ranges from bright yellow, to yellow-green, to pale yellow.
+Depending on the variety, the interior flesh ranges from bright yellow to yellow-green to pale yellow.
 Although the shapes and colors vary, all avocados have a smooth, creamy flesh and a delicate nutty flavor.

 Foodborne Outbreaks and Recalls

+The United States is the second largest producer of avocados after Mexico.
+About 90% of avocado production in the United States takes place in California by more than 5,000 growers.
+The average grove size in California is about 13 acres.
+One avocado tree can produce from 200 to 500 avocados per year.
+About 400 million pounds of avocados are harvested each year in California alone.
+Florida and Hawaii produce most of the remaining 10% of avocados produced in the United States.
 In Florida, there are over 6,500 production acres in Miami-Dade County and a small amount of acreage in Collier County, where the climate is conducive to cultivating tropical fruits.
 Dooryard avocado trees make up an estimated 10% of the canopy in Miami-Dade County.
 The avocado industry in Florida is estimated to produce more than $55 million annually and supports over 1,000 full-time and part-time jobs.

 In Florida, the common practice is to plant 87 trees per acre (planted 20 feet apart), but newer orchards are increasing the density to 100 trees per acre (planted 18 feet apart).
 New orchards are usually planted on existing agricultural land that was previously used for agricultural production.
 The sandy and limestone soils can produce satisfactory yields, ranging between 11,000 and 19,500 pounds per acre.